rensandao/CarND-Term2-P4-PID_Control_Project-Wei/README.md

     With the setting `kp = 0.3, kd = 3.331, ki = 0.0`I tune, the car can drive itself for laps within the track.
 But in some place such as sharp turn, a little bigger fluctuation kept still.
 So we can see the car need adjust itself more rapidly which brought instablity.

-* for `ki`(integration section), if visually, I didn't feel better promotion for fluctation.
+* For `ki`(integration section), if visually, I didn't feel better promotion for fluctation.
 But from the real-time data, when ki = 0, the `i_error` was increasing quickly.
 That means totally the car tended to one side of center line for most time.
 So I finally set `ki = 0.0023` mainly limiting i_error to zero closely.
 But as I said before, visually I didn't feel any obvious promotion.
 If ki is too large, its effect will affect negativally, making the car move in chaos.

 Finally, PID setting is `kp = 0.3, kd = 3.331, ki = 0.0023`, while the speed limit is 30mph.
 Notice that this is not the only.